 - 3.1.3.
-THE COMMITTEE RECOMMENDS that a description of the nominated candidates' qualifications, including information about the candidates' - other executive functions, e.g. memberships in executive boards, boards of directors, and supervisory boards, including board committees in foreign enterprises, be accompanied by the notice convening the general meeting when election of members to the board of directors is on the agenda. - demanding organisational tasks, and information - about whether candidates to the board of directors are considered independent.
+THE COMMITTEE RECOMMENDS that the notice convening the general meeting when election of members to the board of directors is on the agenda be accompanied by a description of the nominated candidates' qualifications, including information about the candidates' - other executive functions, among these memberships in executive boards, boards of directors, and supervisory boards, including board committees in foreign enterprises - demanding organisational tasks, and information about - whether candidates to the board of directors are considered independent.